Door Screen Replacement: A Step-By-Step Guide

 Every project is made a whole lot easier when you're fully prepared.
 First and foremost, you'll need the new screen.
 You can get door screen material from your local hardware store.
 Be sure to measure how much screen you'll need.

-Also, double check that you have all the tools that we mentioned above so you won’t have to run back and fourth while replacing your door screen.
+Make sure you have all the tools we listed above.
+This way, you won’t need to run back and forth while replacing the screen in a sliding door or a standard storm door.

 2. Remove Your Old Door Screen

-After removing the spline, the screen should come out pretty easily.
-When the screen is completely off, clean out the inside of the frame to get rid of any dirt, dust or debris.
+Once the spline is out, the old screen should come off easily.
+Clean the inside of the frame to remove dust, dirt, or debris.

 3. Cut Your New Door Screen